Shakshuka - Middle Eastern Baked Eggs

 3

-Thirdly, add the chopped garlic, cumin, paprika and chilli flakes and continue to cook for a further couple of minutes, stirring occassionally.
+Thirdly, add the garlic, cumin, paprika and chilli flakes and continue to cook for a further couple of minutes, stirring occassionally.

 4

-Add tinned tomatoes and tomato paste and gently stir until combined.
-Reduce the heat and allow to simmer for about 15 minutes, stirring occassionally.
+Reduce the heat and allow sauce to simmer for about 15 minutes, stirring occassionally.

 5